CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-functions.md

     {webversion}

-Some are splitted up in an open and a close tag.
-These block functions modify the text that is encapsulated by the tags:
+Some functions have an open and a close tag.
+These block functions are used to modify or mark the text that is encapsulated inside the tags:

     {mailonly}
         Click <a href="{webversion}">here</a> to view this mail in your browser